PolyAI-LDN/conversational-datasets/baselines/README.md

 Before running the baselines, it may be beneficial to copy the data locally.
 This will speed up reading the data, but note it is not necessary if you run these on a google cloud machine in the correct region.

-If the dataset is stored in `DATADIR`, a google cloud storage path such as `gs://your-bucket/reddit/YYYYMMDD`, then copy a shard of the training set and the test set:
+If the dataset is stored in `$DATADIR`, a google cloud storage path such as `gs://your-bucket/reddit/YYYYMMDD`, then copy a shard of the training set and the test set:

 ```
 mkdir data